 Gori and Joseph Jugashvill

-Joseph Stalin was born under this name on 18 December 1878 in Gori, just 50 kilometres from the capital, Tbilisi.
+Joseph Stalin was born under this name on 18 December 1878 in Gori, just 50 kilometers from the capital, Tbilisi.
 He spent his entire youth in the medieval city until he moved to the seminary in Tbilisi, the most important educational institution in Georgia, at the age of 16.
 Even if, or precisely because, the later dictator created very dark chapters in the history of mankind, this place is surrounded by a very special aura.

 As a tourist, you should not miss the Joseph Stalin Museum.
 The life of the tyrant is documented with personal objects, photographs and other contemporary documents.
-Also very impressive are the small mud hut in which he was born as well as the armoured railway car with which Stalin drove to the Yalta Conference during the Second World War.
+Also very impressive are the small mud hut in which he was born as well as the armored railway car with which Stalin drove to the Yalta Conference during the Second World War.

 In this museum, one quickly notices that Gori is proud to have produced such a formative personality.
 One or two side notes testify to the persecutions and executions that he was responsible for.
 Another exciting detail: The only photo of Stalin taken by US-Americans and thus not reworked shows the bad skin on his face.
 The picture hangs in an inconspicuous corner directly in front of the entrance to the small room, which reminds of his last resting place.